tallforasmurf/PPQT2/extras/sphinx/index.rst

 such as the "Windows CP1252" encoding often found in older Windows files.
 PPQT does not support any encodings except UTF-8 and Latin-1.

-If you open a file and find its special characters are scrambled, close it immediately without saving it, and use some other utility to convert it to UTF-8.
+**If you open a file and find its special characters are scrambled, close it immediately without saving it.**
+If it is encoded Latin-1, rename it.
+Otherwise, use some other utility  to convert it to UTF-8.

 .. _here is a list: http://en.wikipedia.org/wiki/Character_encoding#Common_character_encodings